Trans Military Members Share Uplifting Message At VMAs: "Keep On Marching" – EXCLUSIVE

 You know, being here, historically at the VMAs, has been a platform to social issues and with us being in the trans military, sharing our stories like everyone else, I hope our stories are able to inspire other young folks to be able to stand up and share their stories to pave a way that is so inclusive and diverse that we don't have to worry about things like this.

 Ireland served for 12 years in the United States Army and served two combat tours in Iraq.
-Laila and her then fiancé, SSgt Logan Ireland, came out together as transgender service members in the New York Times short film, Transgender, at War and in Love.
+Laila and her then fiancé, Staff Sergeant Logan Ireland, came out together as transgender service members in the New York Times short film, Transgender, at War and in Love.
 When asked about what message they hope to send to the trans youth by walking the VMAs red carpet, SSgt Logan Ireland commented,

 Just continue to stand up for your rights, serving in the military is a great way to do that … and eventually, they [the trans youth] will be able to do that … just keep on marching and staying positive.